Frequently asked questions:

 Where are you from originally?
 What was your background like?

 I was born and raised in Westchester County, New York in a town called Rye.
-It was a conservative town with not much to do there.
-I was a very lonely and bored child so I spent most of my days drawing to pass the time and to amuse myself.
+It was a conservative town with not much to do there, so I spent most of my days drawing to pass the time and to amuse myself.
 I also drew because it was the only way I knew how to express myself and something inside me just felt the need to.
 I know most artists have had mentors and influential people and/or other artists in their lives to nurture and inspire their talent, but I grew up in a very unartistic household.
 My father was a police lieutenant and my mother was an administrative assistant and they knew nothing about the arts.
 I don't think I even stepped foot into an art museum until I was eighteen years old.

 Where did you go to college?

 Where can I contact you for original art?

 You can contact me via the studio email: email@example.com or call the studio at: +1 (732) 687 • 4603

 Yes, but only if I'm allowed complete artistic freedom because I think a painting comes out better if it comes from the heart and what the artist choses to paint rather than being told what to paint.

 Why haven't you been able to paint or draw in the past several years?